hanjinliu/whitecanvas/docs/layers/face_layers.md

 There are several layers that is composed of faces and edges.

-- `Markers` ... a layers composed of markers for scatter plots.
 - `Bars` ... a layer composed of bars.
 - `Band` ... a layer composed of a band region (fill-between region).
 - `Spans` ... a layer composed of infinitely long spans.